VignoliniLab/PyLlama/docs/source/tutorials/creating_a_custom_model_class.rst

     # Parameters for the ChildModel
     # There are two default parameters: default4 and default5
-    # Here, the user sets a value for default5 (which overwrites the default value) and doesn't set a value for default4 (the default value will be used)
+    # The user sets a value for default5: this overwrites the default value
+    # The user doesn't set a value for default4: the default value will be used
     model_type = "ChildModel"
     model_parameters = {"parameter1": my_value_1,
                         "parameter2": my_value_2,